 14. Debarment and Suspension.

-A. The Contractor certifies by entering into this Contract that neither it nor its principals nor any of its subcontractors are presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from entering into this Contract by any federal agency or by any department, agency or political subdivision of the State of Indiana.
-The term “principal” for purposes of this Contract means an officer, director, owner, partner, key employee or other person with primary management or supervisory responsibilities, or a person who has a critical influence on or substantive control over the operations of the Contractor.
+A. Delta Dental certifies by entering into this Contract that neither it nor its principals nor any of its subcontractors are presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from entering into this Contract by any federal agency or by any department, agency or political subdivision of the State of Indiana.
+The term “principal” for purposes of this Contract means an officer, director, owner, partner, key employee or other person with primary management or supervisory responsibilities, or a person who has a critical influence on or substantive control over the operations of Delta Dental.

-B. The Contractor certifies that it has verified the state and federal suspension and debarment status for all subcontractors receiving funds under this Contract and shall be solely responsible for any recoupment, penalties or costs that might arise from use of a suspended or debarred subcontractor.
-The Contractor shall immediately notify the State if any subcontractor becomes debarred or suspended, and shall, at the State’s request, take all steps required by the State to terminate its contractual relationship with the subcontractor for work to be performed under this Contract.
+B. Delta Dental certifies that it has verified the state and federal suspension and debarment status for all subcontractors receiving funds under this Contract and shall be solely responsible for any recoupment, penalties or costs that might arise from use of a suspended or debarred subcontractor.
+Delta Dental shall immediately notify the State if any subcontractor becomes debarred or suspended, and shall, at the State’s request, take all steps required by the State to terminate its contractual relationship with the subcontractor for work to be performed under this Contract.

 15. Default by State.
-If the State, sixty (60) days after receipt of written notice, fails to correct or cure any material breach of this Contract, the Contractor may cancel and terminate this Contract and institute measures to collect monies due up to and including the date of termination.
+If the State, sixty (60) days after receipt of written notice, fails to correct or cure any material breach of this Contract, Delta Dental may cancel and terminate this Contract and institute measures to collect monies due up to and including the date of termination.
+If payment is not received within the timeframe specified in this Contract, Delta Dental shall, at its sole discretion, have the right to suspend claims processing.

 16. Disputes.

-A. Should any disputes arise with respect to this Contract, the Contractor and the State agree to act immediately to resolve such disputes.
+A. Should any disputes arise with respect to this Contract, Delta Dental and the State agree to act immediately to resolve such disputes.
 Time is of the essence in the resolution of disputes.

-B. The Contractor agrees that, the existence of a dispute notwithstanding, it will continue without delay to carry out all of its responsibilities under this Contract that are not affected by the dispute.
-Should the Contractor fail to continue to perform its responsibilities regarding all non-disputed work, without delay, any additional costs incurred by the State or the Contractor as a result of such failure to proceed shall be borne by the Contractor, and the Contractor shall make no claim against the State for such costs.
+B. The parties agree that, the existence of a dispute notwithstanding, they will continue without delay to carry out all of its responsibilities under this Contract that are not affected by the dispute unless and until such time this Contract is terminated in accordance with the applicable provision(s) of the Contract.